wwwdotfriend/tomenet/README.md

 ## Introduction
 TomeNet is a React-based web application that serves as a personalized command center for D&D players navigating life at a magical university.

-Built as both an immersive campaign tool and a learning project for modern web development, TomeNet helps players manage their characters, participate in campus social life, track quests, and stay connected with their party members.
+Built as both an immersive campaign tool and a learning project for webdev, TomeNet helps players manage their characters, participate in campus social life, track quests, and stay connected with their party members.

-## Features (ALL W.I.P)
+## W.I.P.
+Features
 **Social & Communication**
 - AshTag social feed (inspired by Twitter) for in-universe interactions
 - Party messaging system with private and group chats